tamphi/E612-MachineLearning/README.md

-# E612-MachineLearning
-Code repo for ECE 612 - Machine Learning at Drexel University
+# Intro to Machine Learning Projects
 Projects ranging from using Random Forest Classifier to building CNN from scratch to classify MNIST dataset

 Each folder contains: